ableplayer/ableplayer/README.md

 rather than captions.
 With this method, description text is read aloud by browsers that support the [Web Speech API][]; otherwise it's written to an
 ARIA live region, so supporting screen readers will automatically announce the new text as soon as it is written to the page.
+There are many advantages to having browsers perform this function: It frees screen readers to perform other tasks without disrupting audio description; it makes it possible to pause during audio description then automatically resume playback when description is complete; and it allows users to customize the voice, pitch, rate and volume that are used for reading description (via the Description Prefences dialog).
+However, in rare instances it might be preferable to have screen readers perform this function rather than browsers (e.g., if a language is not well supported by the Web Speech API).
+In such instances, use **data-desc-reader="screenreader"** (otherwise this property will default to "browser").

 The second method is to produce a separate video with description mixed in.
 If multiple video sources are already provided (e.g., an MP4 and